 These are powerful questions for evaluating and improving what your pupils study in the subject.
 This knowledge lens is a dramatic paradigm shift from the knowledge-light status quo.

-At Michaela, I interrogate our subject leaders continuously on their selection, sequencing, testing and revisiting of facts and concepts.
-I challenge their overview sequences, their text choices, their recap drills, their questions and extensions, their knowledge organisers, their knowledge exams – everything.
-It must feel relentless!
-But those candid, combative conversations are partly how we drive up the quality of instruction from teachers and the quality of memory retention from pupils.
+Subject leaders should continuously consider their selection, sequencing, testing and revisiting of facts and concepts.
+Overview sequences, text choices, recap drills, questions extensions, knowledge organisers, exams – everything.
+Candid conversations are how to drive up the quality of instruction from teachers and the quality of memory retention from pupils.

 It is high time we teachers cast off the tired old misconceptions that teaching knowledge is ‘spoonfeeding’, that memorising is ‘regurgitating.’
 It is time to ditch these debilitating metaphors.
 They are nothing but a hindrance.

 Teaching knowledge isn’t limiting; it is liberating.
-It liberates teachers to share their subject passion in its full breadth and depth; it liberates pupils to explore new worlds, from 16th century England and Venice, 14th century Verona, 11th century Scotland and 1st century BC Rome with Shakespeare, back to the ancient world of tragedy in Athens with Sophocles, Aeschylus and Euripides, and much, much else besides – plays are just one part of one subject in ten or so!
+It liberates teachers to share their subject passion in its full breadth and depth; it liberates pupils to explore new worlds.
 Telling pupils facts is a great way to teach; memorising facts is a great way to learn.
 Broad, deep knowledge is the best path to subject expertise for pupils.

 Knowledge transmission should cause teachers great excitement, for it offers us the chance to improve the academic achievement and lifelong fulfillment of all our children, whilst reconnecting with the subjects we love – perhaps even inspiring our pupils to love our subjects, and for the rest of their lives.